 What happens when we remove multinationals and corporate profit from the GMO debate?

-In this four-part series, Devex looks at how perspectives of doing good through science versus corporate interests changes the outcome of the polarized GMO issue.
+In this five-part series, Devex looks at how perspectives of doing good through science versus corporate interests changes the outcome of the polarized GMO issue.

 In between both stand donors such as the United States Agency for International Development, United Kingdom Department for International Development, Japan International Cooperation Agency, and others who have all tentatively begun funding a range of initiatives supporting the adoption of GMOs in the developing world.